BigBlueW/Easy-Screen-Translator/README.md

 (It will also copy the result into you clipboard)

-On the other hand, `Win+Shift+;` allows you to translate into English
+On the other hand, `Win+Shift+;` allows you to translate into English.

-BTW, since EST.exe has no window shown, I make a close.bat that can turn off this program.
+BTW, since `EST.exe` has no window shown, I make a `close.bat` that can turn off this program.

 # Customize
 You are allowed to change